WeblateOrg/weblate/docs/user/glossary.rst

 .. versionadded:: 4.5

-You can flag certain glossary terms as forbidden - those should not be used while translating.
+You can flag certain glossary terms as forbidden, meaning ones _not_ be used for translations.
 Use this to clarify translation when some words are ambiguous or could have unexpected meanings.

-The terms can be flagged on the source language using :guilabel:`Tools` ↓ :guilabel:`Mark as forbidden translations`.
+The terms can be flagged on the source language using :guilabel:`Tools` ↓ :guilabel:`Mark as forbidden translation`.
 In the background this toggles the ``forbidden`` flag on the string.

 .. seealso::